 Applications of Bitcoin

 Bitcoin is used as a means of payment and has become a kind of reserve currency for other cryptocurrencies (like the dollar is for global currencies) on exchanges.
-Bitcoin transactions have become quite expensive compared to other cryptocurrencies.
-Especially at times when many transactions take place, the price that has to be paid to miners can rise considerably (for example: 54 dollars).
+Bitcoin transactions on the main network can become expensive compared to other cryptocurrencies, especially at times when many transactions take place.
+The price that has to be paid to miners can rise considerably during periods of high demand (for example: check current fees).

 The invention of the Bitcoin network was also the starting point for many other projects based on blockchain.